HackYourFuture-CPH/class05-final-project/README.md

             2. `Cancel` - Take back to the previous page
 2. Add detail view for `Internship`, `Event` etc.

+### Iteration 5
+1. Build Search queries for each table using the LIKE SQL statement and make sure that the search results records have an Active state.
+Connect your search components to the  SQL query using the API endpoints in order to show the data on the your app.
+Note: No need for cross table search and no need for full search.

 ## Class Daily Agenda

 ```